Nick Saban: Broadcasting career

 Saban (left) alongside Lee Corso (center) and Kirk Herbstreit (right) during a College GameDay broadcast in 2024.

 Since 2023, Saban has appeared as a weekly guest on The Pat McAfee Show during the college football season.
 On February 7, 2024, Saban was hired by ESPN as an analyst for College GameDay, beginning with the 2024 college football season.
 The network announced that Saban would contribute to its NFL Draft and SEC Media Days coverage as well.
 Saban had appeared on the network previously as a guest analyst during College Football Playoff coverage.

 Personal life

-Saban is a devout Catholic; he arranged for himself and his players who were Catholic to receive Mass before each game, usually local clergy presided over the brief services.
+Saban is a devout Catholic; he arranged for himself and his players who were Catholic to celebrate Mass before each game, usually with local clergy presiding over the brief services.
 The Sabans attend St. Francis of Assisi University Parish in Tuscaloosa.
 St. Francis' parish priest, Father Gerald Holloway, served as a chaplain for the football team before he was transferred.

 Saban is of Croatian heritage.
 Bill Belichick and Saban are friends, having known each other since 1982.
 In 2019, when Saban spoke about their relationship, he said: "Sometimes people have a real true love and respect for someone.
 You really love to see them have this success and continue to have this success.
 I don't know how many people can really understand that kind of relationship.
 That's kind of how I feel about Bill."